Last updated on March 23rd, 2023 at 11:52 am

 If you are looking for a good first tarantula, the Greenbottle Blue is one of the better options.
 This species is usually well-behaved and healthy, asides from being spectacular to look at.
 It’s also incredibly bright and beautiful to look at.

 When choosing a pet tarantula, remember that though they are hardy, they still and require a certain type of enclosure.
 For a semi-arboreal species like this, choose a terrarium that’s about 5 gallons in size, but taller than it is wide.

 The terrarium should have adequate ventilation.
 It’s also worth remembering that this species needs branches to climb on, especially if you want to observe it regularly.

 When choosing a terrarium, the Green Bottle Blue Tarantula is a good choice.
 These creatures are easy to handle and display.
 Their brilliant colors make them very entertaining to watch.
 Also, they don’t require a lot of care, making them an ideal choice for beginners.
 Compared to lizards and other pets, they are low maintenance and easy to care for.

 Although the Green Bottle Blue is friendly and easy to care for, they can still bite or release their barbs.
 A Green Bottle Blue can also be a great display spider, and is one of the best pets you can get.
 These spiders can also be great pets for beginners.
 These tarantulas are easy to maintain, but it is important to make sure you take care of them.

 This type of tarantula does best in an enclosure that maintains between sixty and seventy percent humidity.
 They require regular cleaning to eliminate trapped insects and dead bolus.
 You can decorate their enclosure with various items that have forest themes, including rocks and plastic plants.
 Real plants are also available, but they are harder to maintain and clean than the plastic variety.
 You can also place them on tree bark or shrubs.

-To learn more, you can find a full Green Bottle Blue husbandry guide here.
+To learn more, you can read our full Green Bottle Blue husbandry guide.